awsdataarchitect/mobile_app_stores_search/README.md

 ## About

-* Waltsoft Inc is a Qualified AWS Technology Partner to help customers of all sizes and build cost-saving AWS environments.
+* Waltsoft is an AWS Technology Partner based in Toronto, Canada and focussed in Data Migration, Cloud ETL, DevOps, MLOps, Big Data, Analytics.
 Contact us: info (at) [waltsoft.net](https://waltsoft.net)